chelahmy/harubi/templates/README.md

 Harubi Templates
 ================

-Harubi templates serve as the starting points for building harubi applications.
-However, the listed templates are not the only ways to build harubi applications.
+Harubi templates serve as the starting points for building harubi back-end services.
+However, the listed templates are not the only ways to build harubi services.
 The templates highlight harubi approaches.

 New templates will be added from time to time.